zwei-zk/Knapsack-Solver/README.md

 # Knapsack-Solver
-Solver for the Knapsack problem using Iterative Deepening Search and Hill Climbing
+Solver for the general Knapsack problem using Iterative Deepening Search and Hill Climbing